Note on cohomology rings of spherical varieties and volume polynomial

-From this the additivity of $\Delta_\s(X,L)$ follows for symmetric varieties of the above classical groups (or a direct product of them).
-An interesting class of examples of symmetric varieties are compactifications of reductive groups.
+From this the additivity of $\Delta_\s(X,L)$ follows for complete symmetric varieties of such a group $G$ and a reduced decomposition $\s$ which gives rise to Gelfand-Cetlin polytopes.
+An interesting class of examples of symmetric varieties are compactifications of reductive groups.}

-It is well-known that the cohomology ring of the complete flag variety $G/B$ is generated in degree $2$.
-Thus our result in particular gives a description of the cohomology ring of $G/B$ in terms of the volume of polytopes (Corollary \ref{cor-G/B}).
-It is interesting to note that this way, we arrive at analogous descriptions for the cohomology rings of toric varieties and the flag variety $G/B$.
-This description of the cohomology ring of $G/B$ coincides with Borel's description via a theorem of Kostant \cite{Kostant}.
-It states that if $P$ is the polynomial which is the product of equations of the hyperplanes perpendicular to the roots, then the ideal of differential operators $f$ which annihilate $P$ is generated by the $W$-invariant operators.